pupil-labs/pupil-icon-font/README.md

 |-- font
 	`-- glyph svg and ttf file
 |-- dist
-	`-- temp file for transformed svg
+	`-- temp file for transformed svgs
 ```

 ## Development

-Create fork and clone your repo locally.
+Fork and clone to work locally.

 ### New SVG icons
 Add icons to `./svgs` folder,
-Edit config.yml and add your icon name and unicode there.
+Edit `config.yml` to specify your icon names and unicode mapping for each glyph.
 Make sure the icon name is the same as the svg icon file name.

 ### SVG requirements
-All svg icons must should be `1000x1000`.
+All svg icons must be `1000x1000` px.
 Svg path must be a compound path.
 Black and white, no colors.
 No fills.